Nerve pain in the neck

 If your symptoms continue after a series of conservative treatments, you should research the available spine surgery options to relieve your pain.

-At Laser Spine Institute, we offer minimally invasive spine surgery that is a safer and effective alternative to traditional open neck surgery.
-Our patients benefit from shorter recovery times^ and lower risk of complications due to our minimally invasive approach to the spine.
+At Laser Spine Institute, we offer minimally invasive spine surgery that is an alternative to traditional open neck surgery.
+Our patients benefit from shorter recovery times and lower risk of complications compared to traditional procedures^ due to our minimally invasive approach to the spine.
 Instead of requiring a large incision in the neck, our procedures are performed through a small incision, sometimes less than 1-inch in length.
-This reduces the risk of excessive scar tissue, which can lead to complications after surgery.

 To learn more about our minimally invasive decompression and stabilization surgeries that have helped thousands of patients find relief from chronic neck and back pain, contact us today.